harvard-lil/capstone/capstone/capweb/templates/docs/04_specs_and_reference/02_data_formats.md

 ### Casebody
 Without the `full_case=true` parameter set, this query would not have a case body.
-This can be useful when you want to browse the metadata of a bunch of cases but only get case data for specific ones, conserving your 500 case text per day limit.
+This can be useful when you want to browse the metadata of a bunch of cases but only get case text for specific ones, conserving your 500-case-per-day limit.

 This shows the default output for `casebody`— a JSON field with structured plain text.
 You can change that to HTML or